Premium Processing for EB-2 NIW

 Your guess is as good as mine

-But who knows when the EB2 NIW premium processing program will be implemented by USCIS.
-Also, many are wondering if USCIS will allow for previously filed petitions to be upgraded.
+But who knows when the EB2 NIW premium processing program will be implemented in full by USCIS.

 Photo by Ksenia Chernaya from Pexels